 Visual Literacy becomes apparent in specific situations in which individuals act.
-Thus the CEFR\VL offers a collection of relevant, existing and future
+Thus the CEFR\VL offers a collection of relevant, existing and future situations where Visual Literacy is required.
+This collection refers to the following questions:

 - In which situations will learners need to use Visual Literacy? - Which activities will they need to engage in them adequately? - What kinds of people, places, occasions and time periods will be involved? - What types of images/objects will they draw on? - How will they produce images/objects and what resources will they use? - What knowledge (e.g. knowledge of former or other cultures) will they need in order to help shape their world responsibly?